 - Pride: A lion’s group or family

-- Territory: The area set aside for a lion pride
+- Territory: The area patrolled and protected by a lion pride

-- Mane: The fur around a male lion’s neck
+- Mane: The fur that surrounds the head of a male lion

 Learn More All About Lions

 Do you want to learn even more about the kings and queens of the jungle?
 Watch this cool 49 minute documentary video about the lives of wild lions in Africa:

 How fast can a lion run?